manunamz/jekyll-namespaces/README.md

 ```
 namespaces:
-  enable: true
+  enabled: true
   include:
     - "docs"
 ```

 ## Usage

-Namespaces are dilineated by dots, `like.this.md`.
+Namespaces are delineated by dots, `like.this.md`.
+There must be a root document named `root.md`.

 Missing levels will not break the build.
 They will be processed and marked as missing.